cocos/cocos-docs/en/scripting/tsconfig.md

 }
 ```

-Fortunately, when you create a new project, the editor will automatically generate a `tsconfig.json` file automatically.
+Fortunately, Creator will automatically generate such a `tsconfig.json` file when creating a new project.